Peter and Meg Kassen, Camp Director/Owners

 - Active in all aspects of programs

 It was so lovely to meet you both, and see your beautiful camp!
-I was so happy and so impressed with everyone I met and with the beautiful facility.
 You two are the most gracious, loving couple.
 I am thrilled to have my child spend her summers with you.

 - HVC Parent

-During the summer, along with the camp's five assistant directors, Peter oversees the varied teaching and program areas to ensure high standards of safety and content.
-Along with Meg, he provides ongoing staff training on a day to day basis.
-You can usually find him on the basketball court, swimming, visiting Tipi Village, or delivering packages in his prized 1946 pickup, the infamous Green Pig.
+During the summer, along with the camp's four assistant directors, Peter oversees HVC's varied teaching areas to ensure high standards of safety and content, and along with Meg, provides ongoing staff supervision.
+You can usually find him on the basketball court, at the lake or delivering packages in his prized 1946 pickup, the infamous Green Pig.

-MEG has also been active in camping since childhood.
-As a camp director, Meg talks with families, assisting them in all aspects of their children's camp experience.
-Along with Peter, she works closely with cabin counselors to help individual campers adjust to camp life and consults daily with the nursing staff, supervising camper health.
-Meg meets campers daily at her organic garden (a.k.a.
-Planet Meg) where they pick vegetables for that evening's salad, or join her for trail hikes around camp.
+MEG has also been active in camping since childhood, and now supports families in all aspects of children's camp experience.
+She supervises camper health with HVC's nursing staff and, with Peter, works closely with cabin counselors to help campers adjust to camp life.
+Meg meets campers each afternoon at her organic garden (a.k.a.
+Planet Meg) where they pick veggies for that evening's salad or go off for trail hikes around camp.

-Meg received her Bachelor's degree from the Philadelphia University, specializing in textile design and fabric restoration.
-She also edited her college newspaper.
-Meg also has an advanced degree from Maine's Downeast School of Massage and is a certified Massage Therapist, working now in the Wellness Center in her daughters' former high school.
-A talented singer, Meg has performed with the New Haven Chorale and the Boston Symphony Orchestra's Tanglewood Festival Chorus.
+Meg received her Bachelor's degree from the Philadelphia Univ., specializing in textile design and fabric restoration and editing her college newspaper.
+Meg has an advanced degree from Maine's Downeast School of Massage and is a certified Massage Therapist, working now in the Wellness Center in her daughters' former high school.
+A talented singer, Meg has performed with the New Haven Chorale and the BSO's Tanglewood Festival Chorus.